jbernhard/old-qcd-docs/README.md

-# qcd-docs
+# old QCD docs

-These are my Duke QCD documents -- papers, talks, etc.
+Old Duke QCD documents -- papers, talks, etc.

-Note that most [if not all] LaTeX documents require my [custom packages](https://github.com/jbernhard/latex-packages) to compile.
+This repo is not particularly elegant.
+It's just an archive.

+I'll do better in the future...